Discernment: Training for Embodied-Clarity Action

 Pressure, tension

-Urgency: “I must decide now.”
+Urgency: “I must finish this now.”

 Relief-seeking